Every professional displayed on Counselling Directory has been independently

-I have completed various courses in many subjects/areas and I continuously work on updating my knowledge through CPD, this a commitment I whole heartedly make to ensure I am doing my best for my clients at all times.
+I have completed various courses in many subjects/areas and I am regularly reading and attending training to update my knowledge and learn new skills to enable me to fully support my clients, this a commitment I whole heartedly make to ensure I am doing my best for my clients at all times.

-If you feel you would like to make an appointment for a free initial meeting, then please contact me or alternatively you can visit my website to find out more about me and the way I work, read my blogs and more.
+If you feel you would like to make an appointment for a free initial meeting, then please contact me or alternatively you can visit my website to find out more about me, read my blogs and more.

 Training, qualifications & experience